Cymptom-Research/python_candidate_task/README.md

 * Your code should be robust enough to handle the limited access and pull info as best as it can!

-## Bonus
+## Part 2 - Unit tests

-If you'll use pytest and write a basic test-suit in order to validate that your assignment is working as expected that will definitely give you an edge over other submissions!
+If you'll use pytest and write a basic test-suit in order to validate that your assignment is working as expected!

 ## Assignment submission
 You should send us back a repository containing the code you have written.